moocows111111/Overwatch/README.md

 ConvertVid.py is the video to image converted which converts the video to a series of frames.
 As of right now it will continue until a command is given for it to stop.
 It natively extracts ALL frames but will be revised to only capture every other frame.

-Crop_all_images.py is designed to crop the images from the center, but it's still being fleshed out.
+Crop.py is designed to crop the images from the center, but it's still being fleshed out.
+So far it works, but it skips frames randomly for some reason.